adityapk00/zqw-docs/docs/using-zecwallet.md

 ## ZecWallet options

-zec-qt wallet has a number of options that allow you to customise how the application behaves and may be accessed in the **Settings->Options** menu as shown below.
+ZecWallet has a number of options that allow you to customise how the application behaves and may be accessed in the **Settings->Options** menu as shown below.

 ![ZecWallet options](images/options.png)